July 4, 2011

 We have reviewed the contrast between the resurrection of judgment for unbelievers, and the resurrection of life for believers.
 We saw that unbelievers appear before the great white throne of judgment, where God sends unbelievers to the lake of fire, after heaven and earth have been destroyed by fire.
 Now, we will look at the resurrection of life for believers, who never appear before the great white throne for judgment.

 The Judgment Seat of Christ.
-In contrast to the great white throne judgment pictured in Revelation 20:11, page 1938, the Bible also describes the judgment seat of Christ where only believers appear.
-As you may recall, Jesus taught us that without faith it is impossible to please God, for you must believe that God is, and that God is a Rewarder of everyone who seeks Him (Hebrews 11:6, page 1882).
+In contrast to the great white throne judgment pictured in Revelation 20:11, the Bible also describes the judgment seat of Christ where only believers appear.
+As you may recall, Jesus taught us that without faith it is impossible to please God, for you must believe that God is, and that God is a Rewarder of everyone who seeks Him (Hebrews 11:6).
 At the judgment seat (“βήματος“) of Christ, He rewards believers for their service to Him.
-Sometimes people refer to the judgment seat of cross by the Greek word “bema.”
-It refers to seat, often raised up, where judgments and verdicts were rendered.
+Sometimes people refer to the judgment seat of Christ by the Greek word “bema.”
+It refers to a seat, often raised up, where judgments and verdicts were rendered.
 In this passage, Jesus sits upon the judgment seat and renders decisions about your deeds upon earth, and then gives you the appropriate reward.
-Please keep in mind that every believer shall never be condemned here, or anywhere else, because all of our condemnation has fallen once and for all upon Christ (Romans 8:1, page 1768).
+Please keep in mind that every believer shall never be condemned here, or anywhere else, because all of our condemnation has fallen once and for all upon Christ (Romans 8:1).

 So we learn more about Judgments and Decrees today.